Teacher Tips for Stress-Free Science Fair Projects

 - Conclusion

-When students have a question, they can direct the questions right to your email (just hit the + and add the email address in the beginning of a comment)!
-It’s pure magic!
+When students have a question, they can direct the questions right to your email!

 - Digital documents provide the ultimate organization for a large project.